TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 48 - 8/13 (Monday)
 Today has been a big Ember day.
 I am very much enjoying learning this but I have to say, getting these quizzes to pass was kinda difficult.
 First you have to clone the project, then `npm install` then `bower install` then `ember g route blah blah blah` whichever routes you want to create and then go in and modify the required files.
 Then you cross your fingers and hope it works -- which it usually doesn't.
 So you do it again and again until it passes.
 Ok great!

+### Day 49 - 8/14 (Tuesday)
+Pressing on with Ember today.
+Went over Handlebars.js templating language.
+I think my brain is going to asplode from syntax overload.
+Anyway, I guess they came up with the name because the curly braces look like sideways handlebar mustaches?
+See --> { Alrighty then!
+Hopefully get this Ember wrapped up before the week is over.